sheurich/debian-repro/docs/dashboard-setup.md

 On first deployment:
 - The `github-pages` environment is created automatically
-- The page may show placeholder data until the first verification run completes
+- The page shows placeholder data until the first verification completes
 - Manual trigger available: Go to Actions → Deploy Pages → Run workflow

 ## How Dashboard Updates Work

-The dashboard automatically updates after each verification run through the GitHub Actions `update-dashboard` job.
+The `update-dashboard` job updates the dashboard after each verification run.

 ### Update Process